 International placement preparations and authorizations will be addressed on a case-by-case basis.
 Please meet early with the FEC if you are planning on an international field experience as institutional approvals and paperwork will be required.
-In addition to the Application & Learning Contract, the student must also submit the following:
+In addition to the Application & Learning Contract, the student must also do the following:

-- International Away Elective Approval Form - Submit the Risk Management Off Campus Authorization Form - Complete the Pre-Travel Consultation Appointment at JBT Health & Wellness and have met the Student Health Travel requirements regarding immunizations - Complete the Office of International Services Travel Screening submission for planned departure out of the country.
-Please note that all international field experience must involve a host, host agency, or organization; university-sanctioned field experiences will not be approved in the absence of a formal host.
+- Submit the International Away Elective Approval Form - Submit the Risk Management Off Campus Authorization Form - Complete the Pre-Travel Consultation Appointment at JBT Health & Wellness and have met the Student Health Travel requirements regarding immunizations - Complete the Office of International Services Travel Screening submission.